dotnet/docs-maui/docs/user-interface/controls/timepicker.md

 <!-- markdownlint-disable MD024 -->
 # [Android](#tab/android)

 On Android, the `Format` property is respected and displayed by the control.
-However, when the control pressed, showing the picker control, the picker only allows you to change the hour, minute, and time of day.
+However, when the picker control is shown by pressing on the control, only the hour, minute, and time of day can be changed.

 # [iOS\macOS](#tab/ios)